hemashushu/xiaoxuan-core-vm/docs/xiaoxuan-assembly.md

             (block $blk1 (param i32) (param i32) (result i32) (result i32)
-                ;; a block can also contains parameters and results just like a function, except ;; it wouldn't create local variable slots, in fact it shares the local variables ;; with the function.
+                ;; a block can also contains parameters and results just like a function, except ;; it wouldn't create local variable area, in fact it shares the local variables ;; with the function.
                 ;;
                 ;; if a block omits the type, it indicates that it has neigher parameters